-Last updated: 08 Sep 2017
+Last updated: 20 Dec 2017

 This page is: current

-4. New enterprise bargaining obligations require employers and registered organisations to disclose financial benefits associated with a proposed enterprise agreement.
+7. New enterprise bargaining obligations require employers and registered organisations to disclose financial benefits associated with a proposed enterprise agreement.

 Summary of the new requirements

-5. The December 2015 Final Report of the Royal Commission into Trade Union Governance and Corruption highlighted numerous examples of payments being made by employers to influence registered organisations and their officers.
+8. The December 2015 Final Report of the Royal Commission into Trade Union Governance and Corruption highlighted numerous examples of payments being made by employers to influence registered organisations and their officers.
 In many cases, the final report found a lack of transparency regarding financial benefits instigated by bargaining representatives.

-7. These new obligations will take effect on 11 September 2017.
+10. The new obligations took effect on 11 September 2017.

-8. The key changes include:
+11. The key changes are:

 Payments that are exempted from these provisions

-- genuine membership fees of a registered organisation deducted from the wages of employees;
+- genuine membership fees of a registered organisation deducted from the wages of employees,

-- benefits provided and used for the sole or dominant purpose of benefitting an employer’s employees, or former employees in relation to their former employment;
+- benefits provided and used for the sole or dominant purpose of benefitting an employer’s employees, or former employees in relation to their former employment,

-- gifts or contributions to a deductible gift recipient;
+- gifts or contributions to a deductible gift recipient,

-- token gifts of nominal value given in accordance with common courteous practice among employers and organisations;
+- token gifts of nominal value given in accordance with common courteous practice among employers and organisations,

-- payments made at market value for goods and services supplied to an employer in the ordinary course of an organisation’s business;
+- payments made at market value for goods and services supplied to an employer in the ordinary course of an organisation’s business,

-- payments made under or in accordance with a law of the Commonwealth, State or a Territory;
+- payments made under or in accordance with a law of the Commonwealth, State or a Territory,

 - benefits provided in settlement of a genuine legal dispute or in accordance with an order, judgement or award of a court of the Fair Work Commission.